cilium/cilium.io/src/posts/17-04-2018-why-is-the-kernel-community-replacing-iptables/index.md

   - kernel
   - ebpf
   - superpowers
-ogSummary: "The Linux kernel community recently announced bpfilter, which will replace the long-standing in-kernel implementation of iptables with high-performance network filtering powered by Linux BPF, all while guaranteeing a non-disruptive transition for Linux users."
+  - packet-filtering
+ogSummary: 'bpfilter replaces iptables with BPF-powered packet filtering in Linux kernel.
+Facebook sees 10x performance gains, Google and Netflix adopt BPF for networking and tracing.'
 ---

-Author Note: this is a post by long-time Linux kernel networking developer and creator of the Cilium project, Thomas Graf
+> Author Note: this is a post by long-time Linux kernel networking developer and
+> creator of the Cilium project, Thomas Graf

+---

 The Linux kernel community recently announced [bpfilter], which will replace the long-standing in-kernel implementation of iptables with high-performance